AckerlyXu/heima/articles/media-services/media-services-error-codes.md

 To handle this error, we recommend using exponential back-off retry logic.
 That means using progressively longer waits between retries for consecutive error responses.
 For more information, see [Transient Fault Handling Application Block](https://msdn.microsoft.com/zh-cn/library/hh680905.aspx).

+> [!NOTE]
-> [AZURE.NOTE]If you are using [Azure Media Services SDK for .Net](https://github.com/Azure/azure-sdk-for-media-services/tree/master), the retry logic for the 503 error has been implemented by the SDK.
+>If you are using [Azure Media Services SDK for .Net](https://github.com/Azure/azure-sdk-for-media-services/tree/master), the retry logic for the 503 error has been implemented by the SDK.

 ## See Also
 [Media Services Management Error Codes](http://msdn.microsoft.com/zh-cn/library/windowsazure/dn167016.aspx)